EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

   6-core/12-thread, up to 4.8GHz

-   Ships in 5 business days if you bring your own Memory.
-Otherwise, ships in 2-3 weeks.
+   Ships in 1-3 weeks.

 * Ryzen™ AI 7 350  €1,459

   8-core/16-thread, up to 5.0GHz

-   Ships in 5 business days if you bring your own Memory.
-Otherwise, ships in 2-3 weeks.
+   Ships in 1-3 weeks.

 * Ryzen™ AI 9 HX 370  €1,939

   12-core/24-thread, up to 5.1GHz

-   Ships in 5 business days if you bring your own Memory.
-Otherwise, ships in 2-3 weeks.
+   Ships in 1-3 weeks.

 **Display**